Abdulazizbek/install-pytorch-in-raspberry-pi-4/README.md

 * Connecting Raspberry Pi 4 to the Internet: [link](https://itsfoss.com/connect-wifi-terminal-ubuntu/)

-* Instead of `ubuntu-desktop`, I will suggest instakk `lubuntu-desktop` in terms of lightweightness purposes:
+* Instead of `ubuntu-desktop`, I suggest to install `lubuntu-desktop` in terms of lightweightness:
   * `sudo apt install ubuntu-desktop` ==> `sudo apt install lubuntu-desktop`

 ## Check Python and is packages working properly